BlueBrain/circuit-build/doc/source/phases.rst

         -A <proj> -p prod --constraint=cpu -n<tasks> --time <time>

 .. warning::

     Unlike nost other phases, ``TouchDetector`` is stateful: i.e., during the run it writes checkpoints to the disk, and automatically resumes from those on restart.

     While it saves a lot of computational time in regular cases when resume from checkpoint is desirable, beware to clean up ``connectome/touches`` folder when you restart `TouchDetector` knowing some input (including `TouchDetector` version itself) has changed.

-.. _ref-phase-s2f:

-s2f
----

-Prune touches and convert them into synapses using `Functionalizer <https://bbpteam.epfl.ch/documentation/#functionalizer>`_.

-.. _ref-phase-s2s:

-s2s
----

-Analogous to ``s2f``, but does not prune touches.

 .. _ref-phase-touch2parquet: